 - Their sharp, pointed teeth are typical to carnivores and help them to tear through meat.

 - The colors of the fox’s fur blend in with its surroundings and allow it to camouflage well.

 Foxes consume a variety of small animals, including rabbits, mice, and birds.
 Although classified as carnivores (meat-eaters), they will also eat a variety of plant material such as berries and fruits.
 The fox’s diet changes seasonally depending on what is available.
-The Red Fox will hunt even if it is no longer hungry, and caches extra food by burying it under leaves or dirt.
+A red fox will hunt even if it is no longer hungry, caching the extra food by burying it under leaves or dirt.
 At Cosley Zoo, the foxes are fed a commercial canine diet, as well as meat such as chicken, quail and mice.

-Red Foxes mate between January and March.
-The female gives birth between March and April after a 51-day gestation period.
-The 4 to 6 kits have closed eyes and dark fur when they are born.
+Red foxes mate between January and March.
+The female gives birth in March or April after a 51-day gestation period.
+The four to six young (called “kits”) have closed eyes and dark fur when they are born.
 The female cares for the kits while the male provides them with food.
 They will remain in the den for about a month and then they will come to the entrance to play and feed.
 At this point, the parents will bring back live prey, which is given to the kits to teach them how to hunt.
 The youngsters leave their parents in the fall to fend for themselves.

-Red Foxes in captivity can live up to 10 or 12 years, with a maximum of 15.
+Red foxes in human care can live up to 10 or 12 years, with a maximum of 15.
 In the wild, their life expectancy is an average of 3-5 years.

 Although foxes have gained a reputation for killing chickens, this behavior is not as widespread as many believe.
-Foxes actually do more good than harm for farmers by consuming small mammals and insects that are detrimental to their crops.
+Foxes actually provide a service for farmers by consuming small mammals (such as mice) and insects that are detrimental to their crops.